holgerw-chalmers/holgerw-chalmers.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in industrial energy systems at Chalmers [University of Technology](https://www.chalmers.se), Division of Energy Technology, Department of Space, Earth and Environment.
+I am a PhD student in Industrial Energy Systems at [Chalmers University in Gothenburg](https://www.chalmers.se) (Sweden), Division of Energy Technology, Department of Space, Earth and Environment since February 2017.
+Before, that I obtained a masters degree in "Sustainable Energy Systems".

 My research focus: Electrification of industrial processes
 ======
-I started my Phd in February 2017 and focus since then on the electrification of industrial processes.
-My correspondent research project is PROCEL.
+My research focusses on the electrification of industrial processes to promote the decarbonisation of the industrial sector.
+The objective is to enhance the knowledge on process electrification technologies including techno-economic and environmental assessments under possible future energy market conditions.
+This will also allow to compare electrification with other decarbonisation options.
+My correspodent research project is [PROCEL](https://holgerw-chalmers.github.io/procel/).

 Contact
 ======
 Holger Wiertzema
-PhD Student
+PhD student
 Department of Space, Earth and Environment
 Division of Energy Technology
 +46(0)31 772 14 46